-Owning a pool in your home comes with the additional responsibility of maintaining it.
-You need to ensure that it is free from algae and any other infestations.
-If you’re dealing with algae in your pool, you can eradicate the algae using the right chemicals.
-Here are the four most common chemicals to treat pool algae.
+Owning a pool means taking on the responsibility of maintaining it.
+To keep your pool functioning well all season long, you must ensure that it is free from algae and any other infestations.
+If you notice an accumulation of algae in your pool, you can eradicate it using the right chemicals.
+Our pool service in Collegeville, PA, can provide you with the tools you need to take care of algae infestations.
+We can help you decide from these common pool chemicals to treat algae:

 1. Polyquats Algaecide

-It is ideal for people who are experiencing staining in their swimming pools because of staining algaecides.
-It is suitable for killing stubborn algae families.
-You can find it in higher concentrations of 50 to 60%.
+This chemical is ideal if you notice any discoloration on the walls of your swimming pools caused by staining algaecides.
+It is suitable for killing stubborn algae families because of its higher concentration of (around 50 to 60%).
 It is among the top active and expensive algaecides on the market.

 2. Copper Based Algaecide

-This chemical has copper as its active ingredients that will kill and prevent the spread of algae in your swimming pool.
-Copper-based algaecide is effective in killing different types of algae in your swimming pool because it lasts longer in pool water.
-The common types of algae that this chemical can kill include green pool algae, mustard algae, pink pool algae, and black pool algae.
+This chemical has copper as its active ingredient, which works to kill and prevent the spread of algae in your swimming pool.
+Copper-based algaecide is effective in killing different types of algae because it lasts longer in pool water.
+It is effective in killing green pool algae, mustard algae, pink pool algae, and black pool algae.

 3. Quaternary Algaecide

-Using it in excess can cause foam on top of your pool.
-Ensure that you are using it correctly to avoid the formation of foam.
+Using it in excess can cause foam on top of your pool, so be sure to follow the instructions to avoid this unsightly accumulation.

 4. Sodium Bromide

-You can use this chemical during the shock treatment of your pool.
-It kills algae in your pool.
-It is ideal for killing mustard or black algae from your swimming pool.
-You can only use sodium bromide solution on cleaning systems that are compatible with bromine and chlorine compounds.
+This chemical can be used during the shock treatment of your pool.
+It is ideal for killing mustard or black algae.
+However, you can only use sodium bromide solution on cleaning systems compatible with bromine and chlorine compounds.
 It would help if you did not use it on biguanide-based systems.

-With the above list of top chemicals for fighting algae in your swimming pool, you’ll be able to get rid of algae once it becomes a problem.
-Contact us today for pool supplies in Montgomery County, PA.
+With the above list of top chemicals for fighting algae in your swimming pool, you’ll be able to get rid of algae as soon as you notice it.
+Contact us today for pool maintenance in Montgomery County, PA.